defold/doc/docs/en/manuals/input.md

 `screen_dx` and `screen_dy`
 : The real screen delta change since last update

 These fields are useful on devices where the screen pixel position differs from the game position--for instance if you run a lower resolution game on a retina screen that scales the game.
 For instance, on the iPad you can have a screen that is 1024x768 but each "logical" pixels consists of 4 real ones and maps to a physical resolution of 2048x1536.

 ## Key triggers

 Key triggers are simple one-key inputs that acts as button input.
-They are useful for games that needs to tie specific buttons to specific functions, like the "move_left" and "move_right" button setup above.
+They are useful for games that needs to tie specific buttons to specific functions, like the `move_left` and `move_right` button setup above.
 If you need to read arbitrary key input, use text triggers (see below).

 ## Mouse triggers